 Earning calls in the morning were generally upbeat.
-The calls grew negative, irritable, and combative in the early afternoon compared to those morning calls.
+The calls grew more negative, irritable, and combative in the early afternoon compared to those morning calls.

 The study included 26,000 earning calls from more than 2,000 public companies, according to author Daniel Pink in When: The Scientific Secrets of Perfect Timing.
 The takeaway for CEOs is to schedule crucial meetings and calls in the morning for better results.

-Timing shapes success or failure, positive or negative perspectives, even physical health.
+Timing shapes success or failure, positive or negative perspectives, and even physical health.
 As per Pink, hospital staff routinely wash their hands less frequently in the afternoon versus morning hours.
 Students test better in the morning.
 And so on.

 How does timing work in the e-commerce billing world?
 It can come down to how frequently businesses send invoices to customers.